 - a) Only single-Engine turbine-powered Boats are allowed. - b) Turbine powerplants approved are the Textron Lycoming Models T55-L-7B, T55-L-7C, and TF-25 and Honeywell Int'l LLC Model T-53-L-13-BA.
 The T55-L-11 is prohibited.
-(The intent of the rule is to compete with Engines that have similar factory-rated horsepower.) - c) The inspection criteria to determine compliance with the above standard shall include: - (i) No more or less than 36 inlet guide vanes - (ii) No more or less than 28 1st stage compressor blades - (iii) T55-L-7C fuel atomizers (blunt or bullet '2-300-321-01') must be used - (iv) Stock T55-L-7C start fuel nozzles are required - (v) No more than one (1) gas producer wheel - (vi) No more than two (2) power turbine wheels. - d) All turbine Engines shall be maintained at "stock" external dimensions, including length/size of compressor section, inlet areas, etc. - e) All turbine Engine parts shall be OEM Lycoming-supplied "stock" parts. - (i) Permission to use and any non-O.E.M. parts must be requested in writing to the Rule's and Competition Committee. - (ii) If granted, variances for use non-OEM parts shall be issued in writing by H1 and shall apply to all Race Teams, not just the requesting Team. - (iii) Approved alternate bleed band actuation systems shall be allowed, and may be either electrical or mechanical - f) No turbine Engine shall use an early style power turbine wheel, Part numbers 2-140-050-27 and 2-140-012-21. - g) Inspections shall be done by removing the 4/5 bearing pack cover, or by exposing the face of the first power turbine wheel - h) Coating and rework of internal components to come up or maintain original OEM specs is allowed.
+(The intent of the rule is to compete with Engines that have similar factory-rated horsepower.) - c) The inspection criteria to determine compliance with the above standard shall include: - (i) No more or less than 36 inlet guide vanes - (ii) No more or less than 28 1st stage compressor blades - (iii) T55-L-7C fuel atomizers '2-300-321-01' or '2-300-321-02' must be used - (iv) Stock T55-L-7C start fuel nozzles are required - (v) No more than one (1) gas producer wheel - (vi) No more than two (2) power turbine wheels. - d) All turbine Engines shall be maintained at "stock" external dimensions, including length/size of compressor section, inlet areas, etc. - e) All turbine Engine parts shall be OEM Lycoming-supplied "stock" parts. - (i) Permission to use and any non-O.E.M. parts must be requested in writing to the Rule's and Competition Committee. - (ii) If granted, variances for use non-OEM parts shall be issued in writing by H1 and shall apply to all Race Teams, not just the requesting Team. - (iii) Approved alternate bleed band actuation systems shall be allowed, and may be either electrical or mechanical - f) No turbine Engine shall use an early style power turbine wheel, Part numbers 2-140-050-27 and 2-140-012-21. - g) Inspections shall be done by removing the 4/5 bearing pack cover, or by exposing the face of the first power turbine wheel. - h) Coating and rework of internal components to come up or maintain original OEM specs is allowed. - 3.
+FUEL - a) All Boats shall be required to use the fuel provided or caused to be provided by H1 for the Race, including Time Trials.
+The preferred fuel is Kerosene K1 clear.
+If Kerosene K1 is not available, Jet A shall be allowed.
+Fuels other than K1 or Jet A must be approved by the Chief Inspector.
+BIOFUEL IS NOT ALLOWED! - b) No additives are permitted except those intended for moisture control (e.g., Prist), purchased over the counter. - c) All fuel is subject to testing at any time by H1